-Mark Atkins has incorporated the didgeridoo sound into some unlikely musical environments, adding its primal pulse to orchestral works, theatrical productions and dance presentation.
-He has performed alongside and composed with artists such as Led Zeppelin’s Jimmy Page and Robert Plant, Sinead O’Connor, Philip Glass, , Donald Lunney, Ornette Coleman, Peter Sculthorpe, the Blind Boys of Alabama, Gondwana, Jenny Morris, John Williamson, James Morrison, the Australian Chamber Orchestra (ACO) and many, many more.
+Mark has incorporated the didgeridoo sound into some unlikely musical environments, adding its primal pulse to orchestral works, theatrical productions and dance presentation.
+He has performed alongside and composed with artists and ensembles such as Philip Glass, Led Zeplin’s Jimmy Page and Robert Plant, Sinead O’Connor, Peter Sculthorpe, Donald Lunney, Ornette Coleman, Gondwana, Jenny Morris, John Williamson, James Morrison, the Blind Boys of Alabama, Canberra, Melbourne and Cologne Symphony Orchestras, the Australian Chamber Orchestra, Queensland Theatre Company and many more.

-Mark co-composed “Voices” for organ and didgeridoo with Philip Glass for the inauguration of the newly refurbished Melbourne Town Hall organ.
-It subsequently performed at the Lincoln Centre, New York, and toured to Amman, Jordan.
+Mark co-wrote Voices for didgeridoo and organ with Philip Glass for the inauguration of the newly refurbished Melbourne Town Hall organ, which was subsequently performed at the Lincoln Centre, New York, and toured to Amman, Jordan.
 As a regular collaborator with Philip Glass, Mark performed live for the Sydney Opera House and Melbourne Arts Centre seasons of Naqoyqatsi and toured with Glass’ Orion.
 Orion premiered at the Cultural Olympiad in Greece and has subsequently toured to Italy, France, the UK, the USA, Mexico and Australia.